aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 Conversion step 4: Copy the input cases
 ---------------------------------------

-Explain what shadow cases are.

-The page ... offers two methods for copying original cases to shadow cases.

-Method 1: single case after single case

-Method 2: directory full of cases copied in one go.
+Shadow cases are cases whereby the compound data is replaced by atomic shadow data.

+On the page ``Deprecate Compound Set Control Page`` of the library ``DeprecateCompoundSetUtilities``, there is an area that is designated for copying case files with compound data to shadow cases.

+You can either choose to do all cases in one go, or do case by case.
+Either way, please make sure that the names of the input file / folder and the output file/folder is determined before the button to do the actual conversion.

 .. _Section_Conversion_Adapt_Model: